Partial Actions of a Hopf algebra on its base field and the corresponding partial smash product algebra: -Hopf algebras

-\section{$\lda$-Hopf algebras}
+\section{$\lambda$-Hopf algebras}

-In this section, the concept of a $\lda$-Hopf algebra is introduced.
+In this section, the notion of a $\lambda$-Hopf algebra is introduced.
 Some results and examples are developed.
-Subsection \ref{Sec: Taft como lambda Hopf} is dedicated to present the Taft's algebra as a $\lda$-Hopf algebra.
-The deformations produced with the partial actions of pointed non-semisimple Hopf algebras with dimension 8,16 on its base field, calculated in the previous section, are analyzed in the last subsection.
+In particular, we relate $\lambda$-Hopf algebras with a special type of partial matched pairs and we use the new concept to produce new examples of them.
+Subsection \ref{Sec: Taft como lambda Hopf} is dedicated to present Taft's algebra as a $\lambda$-Hopf algebra.
+Finally, the $\lambda$-Hopf algebras produced with the partial actions of pointed non-semisimple Hopf algebras with dimension 8, 16 on their base field are calculated in the last subsection.